gem5-X/gem5-X-NMC/README.md

 ❗❗❗ **Make sure to rebuild the docker image to include NMC-cores executable files for each DRAM type in the container.** ❗❗❗

-### 3. Building gem5-x-nmc with NMC integrated
+### 3. Building gem5-x-nmc with NMC cores integrated within

-For building a gem5-x-nmc instance, after copying the executables generated above in the correct folder run the following command inside the docker container (updated).
+For building a gem5-x-nmc instance, after copying the executables generated above in the correct folder run the following command inside the (updated) docker container.

 ```
-docker run --name <container_name \
+docker run --name <container_name> \
     -it --rm \
     -v /full_host_path/CrossLayerNMC/gem5-x-nmc/build/ARM/:/CrossLayerNMC/gem5-x-nmc/build/ARM \
     <image_name> \